In 2017, there were over 1,000 ETFs in the U.S. alone and there were 3.42 trillion dollars worth of assets managed by ETFs around the world.

 4 Tips to Get Started

 Almost everyone can benefit from investing in ETFs.
-Here are some some tips to get you started:
+Here are some some 4 tips for investing in ETFs:

 1) Invest or Trade – Knowing your time horizon to help determine which ETF is most appropriate.
 A position in QQQ’s could be held long term for years while the more aggressive Ultra Pro Shares three times bull or bear funds is much more dynamic.